Controlled Loewner-Kufarev Equation Embedded into the Universal Grassmannian: Introduction

 where $X_{t}$ is a continuous path in a normed space $V$, called the {\it input} of (\ref{CDE}).
 On the other hand, the path $Y_{t}$ is called the {\it output} of (\ref{CDE}).
 When we deal with this equation, an important object is the {\it signature} of the input $X_{t}$, with values in the (extended) tensor algebra associated with $V$ and which is written in the following form:

-If $X_{t}$ has finite variation with respect to $t$, then each $X_{s,t}^{n}$ is the $n$th iterated integral of $X_{t}$ over the interval $[s,t]$.
-With this object, a combination of the {\it Magnus expansion} and the {\it Chen-Strichartz expansion theorem} (see e.g., \cite[Section~1.3]{Ba}) tells us that the output $Y_{t}$ is given as the result of the action of $S(X)_{0,t}$ applied to $Y_{0}$.

-Heuristically, we may say that a `group element' $S(X)$ in some big `group' acts on some element in the (extended) tensor algebra $T( (V) )$ which gives the output $Y_{t}$, or it might be better to say that the vector field $\varphi$ defines how the `group element' acts on the algebra.
-In this spirit, we would like to describe such a picture in the context of controlled Loewner-Kufarev equations.
+If $X_{t}$ has finite variation with respect to $t$, then each $X_{s,t}^{n}$ is the $n$th iterated integral of $X_{t}$ over the interval~$[s,t]$.
+With this object, a combination of the {\it Magnus expansion} and the {\it Chen--Strichartz expansion theorem} (see, e.g., \cite[Section~1.3]{Ba}) tells us that the output $Y_{t}$ is given as the result of the action of $S(X)_{0,t}$ applied to $Y_{0}$.
+Heuristically, we may say that a `group element'~$S(X)$ in some big `group' acts on some element in the (extended) tensor algebra $T( (V) )$ which gives the output $Y_{t}$, or it might be better to say that the vector field $\varphi$ defines how the `group element' acts on the algebra.
+In this spirit, we would like to describe such a picture in the context of controlled Loewner--Kufarev equations.

-For this, we extract the algebraic structure of the controlled Loewner-Kufarev equation.
-If we regard the driving functions $x_{0}, x_{1}, x_{2}, \cdots$ just as letters in an alphabet then it turns out that explicit expressions for the associated Grunsky coefficients are given by the algebra of formal power series, where the space of coefficients is given by words over this alphabet.
+For this, we extract the algebraic structure of the controlled Loewner--Kufarev equation.
+If we regard the driving functions $x_{0}, x_{1}, x_{2}, \ldots$ just as letters in an alphabet then it turns out that explicit expressions for the associated Grunsky coefficients are given by the algebra of formal power series, where the space of coefficients is given by words over this alphabet.
 It is worth mentioning that the action of the words over this alphabet will be actually given by the {\it negative} part of the Witt generators.
 Thus the action of the signature encodes many actions of such negative generators.
 This can be used to derive a formula for $f_{t}(z)$ as the signature `applied' to the initial data $f_{0} (z) \equiv z$ (see Theorem~\ref{Sol-by-Witt}).